dxc-technology/halstack-style-guide/components/spinner/README.md

 ## Appearance

 The appearance of the component is widely recognized through applications.
-In the circular version, the style is a circle with a border that is spinning forever, changing the color from yellow to white in every turn.
+In the circular version, the style is a circle with a border that is spinning forever, until the processing is done.

-One of the spinner mode is undeterminated, that means that they don't have logic or stepper process.
+The spinner has an undeterminated state, that means that they don't have logic or stepper process.

 ### Modes

-There is only one mode in the spinner component, based on the visual reprsentation the spinner has the characteristic to be __circular__.
+There are three different modes for the spinner component due to the size or the position: __default__, __tiny__ and __overlay__.
+The tiny mode has never a label associated, while the default and overlay values can have a paired label.

 ![Spinner circular mode](images/spinner_modes.png)

 ### States

 States are not defined for this element because there is no interaction by the user.
-It will appear automatically, controlled by the application, and once the process is done it will hide from the main interface.
+It will appear automatically, controlled by the application, and once the process is done it will hide from the main window.
 As it is auto-management, for now, states are not contemplated.

 ## Theming